akiortagem/amalgam-rpg/CoreRules.md

 **duration :** Recover or 5 rounds

-**effect :** When invoking this ability, invoke it with another ability that calls for attack roll and damage.
+**effect :** Make an attack against a target's GRD or RES.
 If your attack hits, your opponent suffers from Lasting Damage.
 On their turn, roll 1d6 as HP damage.

 **Pinned**